-With this recipe, there are plenty of crumbs to go around for everyone and the recipe perfectly balances the amount of crumbs with the amount of cake underneath.
+With this crumb cake recipe, there are plenty of crumbs to go around for everyone and the recipe perfectly balances the amount of crumbs with the amount of cake underneath.

 It’s these types of things that make finding a great crumb cake recipe so critical.
 And when you’ve found the right one, you know it, don’t you?

-If you love New York-Style Crumb cake, you’ll love these other crumb and coffee cakes too!
+If you love this New York Crumb cake, you’ll love these other crumb and coffee cakes too!